qmk/qmk_firmware/keyboards/ergotaco/readme.md

 Hardware Availability: [gboards.ca](http://gboards.ca)

 ## Firmware building
-After cloning the QMK repo and installing dfu-programmer build and flash with.
-Be sure to reset your keyboard!
+Clone the QMK Repo and install dfu-programmer, flash with:

     make ergotaco:default:dfu

+And reset your keyboard!

-To just test your build with the default keymap
+To just test if your build system is sane, try compiling the default keymap using:

     make ergotaco:default